Skip to main content

 Learning Objectives

-• Discuss indications, devices, technical details
+• Discuss indications, devices, technical details.

-• Discuss how to avoid complications
+• Discuss how to avoid complications.

-Speaker: Marcelo Guimaraes, MD, MBA, CPE, FSIR
+Speakers: Marcelo Guimaraes, MD, MBA, CPE, FSIR; Alexander Ushinsky, MD

-02:43 PM - 02:55 PM
+02:35 PM - 02:45 PM

 Bare vs Covered Stents for Central Veins: What to Use?